We are open for safe in-person care.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

 It's long been known that getting too little of vitamin D weakens bones.
 But when it comes to heart health, the role vitamin D may play is less clear.

 Vitamin D deficiency may be linked to heart disease and an increased risk of high blood pressure (hypertension).
-However, more research is needed.
-It's too early to say whether a lack of vitamin D causes high blood pressure, or whether vitamin D supplements may have any role in the treatment of high blood pressure.
+However, recent research casts doubt on whether taking a vitamin D supplement reduces the risk of heart attack or stroke.

 Still, vitamin D remains an important nutrient for overall good health.
 The National Academies of Sciences, Engineering, and Medicine recommends 600 international units (IU) of vitamin D a day for adults ages 19 to 70.
 For adults age 71 and older, the recommendation increases to 800 IU a day.